safad-tw/weather-app/README.md

  - Used openweather api to fetch weather details.
  - Used Open layer map to display weather info on map.
  - Used Jest, enzyme and redux-mock-store for unit test.
+ - Added docker and docker compose file for production setup.

 # Prerequisites